vulsio/go-msfdb/README.md

   msfdb       Fetch the data of metasploit-framework cve's list

 Flags:
+      --expire uint   timeout to set for Redis keys in seconds.
+If set to 0, the key is persistent.
   -h, --help          help for fetch

 Global Flags:
       --config string       config file (default is $HOME/.go-msfdb.yaml)